 Of all the forts in Jaipur, legends surrounding Nahargarh Fort are far too many.
-There are stories of Nahargarh Fort being haunted.
-And the interest surrounding the ghosts of Nahargarh Fort got rekindled a year or two ago when a man was found hanging from one of the bastions of the fort.
+People still talk about haunted stories of Nahargarh Fort.
+And the interest in ghost story of Nahargarh Fort got rekindled a year or two ago when a man was found hanging from one of the bastions of the fort.
 The police never reached the conclusion whether it was a suicide or a murder due to situations surrounding the event.
 It kind of adds to the mystery surrounding haunted stories of Nahargarh Fort.
 More on Nahargarh Fort haunting stories later in this blog.

 Nahargarh Fort is one of the three prominent forts of Jaipur.
 I can recall from my childhood days, this fort was not very popular among the locals and tourists, back then.
 While Amer Fort grabbed the attention of all travelers being the most popular tourist attraction in Jaipur.
 Jaigarh Fort has the largest cast iron canon in the world.
 One of the major reasons for Nahargarh Fort not being so popular was its lack of maintenance.
 It wasn’t promoted well, either.
 The situation today is different.

 The situation today is different.
 The fort enjoys huge popularity among locals and travelers alike.
 So what makes it so popular?
 The recent renovations over the last few years have enhanced the beauty of the fort.

 The authorities have started promoting it too.
 You cannot find a better place for the kaleidoscopic views of Jaipur.
 In not too distant past, the wax museum and sculptor park were also added.